ryanchaiyakul/datagen/README.md

 #### validValues

-1. **valid_values_range** : A 2 long array that contains the bounds of the validValues.
+1. **valid_values_range** : A 2 long array that contains the bounds of the validValues(inclusive).
 This will apply to all indexs like valid_values_unanimous but less customizable because you can only submeit a single range.
 2. **valid_values_unanimous** : Duplicates the given validValues so that each index will have the same validValues
 3. *validValuesUnique* : For every index in the requested slice, there must be a one dimensional slice serving as its *validValues*